yhs0602/CraftGround/docs/index.md

 # Check if the GPU is used
 vglrun /opt/VirtualGL/bin/glxspheres64
 # Now it will say something as OpenGL Renderer: NVIDIA GeForce RTX 3090/PCIe/SSE2

+# You may have to disable PDMS and screen saver to prevent FPS drop to 1
+export DISPLAY=:0.0
+xset -q # Check if the screen saver is disabled xset s off xset -dpms # Disable DPMS (Energy Star) features. xset -q # Check if the screen saver is disabled
 ```
-You may have to disable screen saver and power management to prevent FPS drop to 1.

 ## Quick Start
 See [Integration with Stable Baselines3](https://yhs0602.github.io/CraftGround/integration_sb3) for a quick start guide.